katademy-decks/kubernetes/Kubernetes_Concepts/README.md

 <summary>
 <b>Why do you need&nbsp;Pod Controllers?</b>
 </summary>
-<div>If the container exits for some reason, you have to manually restart it.</div><div>
+>If the container exits for some reason, you have to manually restart it.>
-</div><div>There’s only one replica of your container and no way to load-balance traffic across multiple replicas if you ran them manually.</div><div>
+>There’s only one replica of your container and no way to load-balance traffic across multiple replicas if you ran them manually.>
-</div><div>If you want highly available replicas, you have to decide which nodes to run them on, and take care of keeping the cluster balanced.</div><div>
+>If you want highly available replicas, you have to decide which nodes to run them on, and take care of keeping the cluster balanced.>
-</div><div>When you update the container, you have to take care of stopping each running image in turn, pulling the new image and restarting it.</div>
+>When you update the container, you have to take care of stopping each running image in turn, pulling the new image and restarting it.
 </details>

 <details>